ickb/proposal/README.md

 ### CKB / iCKB Exchange Rate

-The CKB to iCKB exchange rate is determined by epoch.
-If we could go back in time to epoch 0, then 1 CKB would be equal to 1 iCKB.
+The CKB to iCKB exchange rate is determined by block number.
+If we could go back in time to block 0, then 1 CKB would be equal to 1 iCKB.
 As time passes 1 CKB is slowly worth less than 1 iCKB at a rate that matches the issuance from the NervosDAO.
 This is because iCKB is gaining value.
 An easier way to understand this is to think of:

 - CKB as inflationary
 - iCKB as non-inflationary